-ILUK predominantly accepts new policyholders through authorised financial advisers.
+ILUK predominantly accepts new policyholders through authorised financial advisers who are provided with Target Market and Fair Value Statements to distribute to clients ahead of policy inception.
 These financial advisers perform a detailed needs analysis and financial appraisal before recommending that the policyholder opens an ILUK wrapper.
 This process is designed to ensure initial product suitability and appropriateness, reducing future lapses.